 Opened in 1910, and still in the same family, The Goring is gloriously British.
-But although it is a grand and dignified institution, it never takes itself too seriously, possessing what so many smart hotels lack: a sense of humour.
+But although it’s a grand and dignified institution, it never takes itself too seriously, possessing what so many smart hotels lack: a sense of humour.
 Where else does Noël Coward sing Mad Dogs and Englishmen while your call is being connected?
-Who else has an ‘Ooh!’ light setting in each bedroom?
-And these days, as well as great comfort, it has undeniable wow-factor glamour, thanks to a top-to-toe redecoration triumphantly capped by the wonderful, hand-painted wallpaper that now graces the Front Hall.
+And these days, as well as great comfort, it has undeniable wow-factor glamour, beautifully decorated throughout and triumphantly capped by the wonderful, hand-painted wallpaper that now graces the Front Hall.
 The Bar, redolent of colonial grandeur, is a hub, where afternoon tea is London’s best, while in the scintillating Linley-designed dining room, head chef Shay Cooper’s Michelin-starred modern British cuisine causes many a lip to smack.
-As for the 69 bedrooms, they encapsulate the quintessentially English feel; the Royal Suite is particularly delectable.
 And then there’s The Goring’s secret glory: its huge private garden, complete with croquet lawn.
-Doubles from £435.

-See: Set on a quiet, leafy street in Belgravia, The Goring is well located to enjoy the major sites of London, Buckingham Palace is just a short walk away.
+Set on a quiet, leafy street in Belgravia, The Goring is well located to enjoy the major sites of London, in particular Buckingham Palace, which is just a royal wave away.

-Eat: Pay a visit to the exceptional Michelin-starred Dining Room at The Goring, enjoy lunch in the garden during the summer months or indulge in the much-loved Goring afternoon tea.
+Pay a visit to the exceptional Michelin-starred Dining Room at The Goring, enjoy lunch in the garden during the summer months or indulge in the much-loved Goring Afternoon Tea.